 These days the starkly beautiful, storm lashed peninsular of Land’s End is a “broad church”, marked on the ordnance survey map as having a Theme park.
 The facilities and attractions are designed to appeal to the widest possible range of the public – right down to Shaun the Sheep this year for the very youngest!

 Land’s End – the world famous destination in West Cornwall

 Land’s End is so well known throughout the world.
 It is arguably the one destination that all of our visitors have plans to visit at one point in their stay in Cornwall.

-Our B&B is strictly for grown ups though and so I suggest a slightly different approach to our guests when visiting Land’s End, to help make the most of the visit.
+Our B&B is strictly for grown ups and so I suggest a slightly different approach to our guests for thier visit to Land’s End.

 Visiting Land’s End